A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Methods

 In Figure \ref{fig:split_outskirt}, we highlight the average stellar mass density profiles of these two sub-samples on top of the individual profiles of the whole sample.
 As expected, the ``Extended'' sub-sample displays lower surface mass density within the inner 10 kpc while showing a more prominent stellar halo outside 20 kpc than the ``Compact'' sub-sample.
 This contrast perfectly highlights the motivation behind this split: We aim to explore the connection between the average stellar population properties in the inner regions of massive ETGs and their stellar mass density profiles, which reflect the assembly history of not only the galaxies but also possibly their dark matter halos.
 As shown in Figure \ref{fig:split_outskirt}, these two sub-samples' total stellar mass distributions match well with each other \emph{by design}.
 Interestingly, these two sub-samples also have very similar distributions of their stellar velocity dispersions despite showing systematically different central stellar mass density profiles.
+We perform two-sample K-S tests on the \sigmacen{} and \mstar{} distributions of the two sub-samples and find the p-value of the \mstar{} is $\rm 0.07\pm 0.09$ and the p-value of \sigmacen{} is $\rm 0.06\pm 0.01$, and the values are also shown in Figure~\ref{fig:split_outskirt}.
+This suggests the two sub-samples have statistically indistinguishable \sigmacen{} and \mstar{} distributions.
 Controlling the sample split at the same average stellar mass and velocity dispersion is a great advantage.
-As both stellar mass and velocity dispersion correlate with important stellar population properties in ETGs, this allows us to interpret any potential differences without worrying that they were indirectly caused by the underlying scaling relations related to either of them.
+As both stellar mass and velocity dispersion correlate with important stellar population properties in ETGs, this allows us to interpret any potential differences without worrying that they are indirectly caused by underlying scaling relations for either.